InesBafaluy/itertools/README.md

 Transform or modify each element in an iterable based on a rule or operation.

 ### 2. reduce
-Perform cumulative computations like finding the sum or product.
+Perform cumulative computations like finding the sum or the product.

 ### 3. filter
 Selectively extract elements from an iterable based on a condition.

 ### 4. find_index
-Locate the position of a particular element within a list or iterable.
+Locate the position of the first element that satisfies a given condition.

 ### 5. find
-Search for a specific element and return it if found.
+Search for the first element that satisfies a given condition.

 ### 6. group
 Categorize or group elements together based on a common property.